 Why we love it: Firstly it’s dirt.
 Secondly, you don’t need a 4WD to access it (during the dry season).
 Bereft of bitumen, the Kirrama Range Road weaves in and out of the Girringun National Park and is dotted with beautiful camping spots and one of the most impressive waterfalls in the region, Blencoe Falls.

 How far: 30 km

 OK, first up let’s be clear, the Savannah Way is no Sunday drive.
 Rather, it’s an epic adventure traversing some of Australia’s most remote country from coast to coast across three states and territories.
 Get the picture?
 If you’re looking to find the ‘real Australia’ you’re on the right track.
-If on the other hand you’re merely trying to keep the kids entertained for a couple of hours, do a U turn and return to Cairns until you’ve got a few months to spare.
-We’d highly recommend you concoct a cunning plan that will allow you the necessary months to savour the Savannah Way.
+We’d highly recommend you concoct a cunning plan that will allow you the necessary weeks to savour the Savannah Way.
 There’ll be no turning back the second time!

 Where: Cairns to Broome

 Discover the heritage of the sugar cane industry in the tropics along the historical route of the Canecutter Way.
 Once a part of the Bruce Highway, and the main highway into Cairns, this scenic drive is famous for its combination of history, charm and spectacular North Queensland scenery.
 The story of the region is best told through the tale of José Paronella, the original owner and creator of the famous castle in the rainforest, Paronella Park which is a must visit land mark along the Canecutter Way.

 Why we love it: 95% of Australia’s sugarcane is grown in Queensland and the Canecutter Way takes you right through the heart of sugar cane country.
 The Mena Creek Pub is famous for it’s large, country counter meals so stop off for lunch before you explore Paronella Park.